davisuga/rescript-nativebase/README.md

 ## Usage

 At the moment, please read the [NativeBase documentation](https://nativebase.io/).
-Most props map to float, int, or a polymorphic variant (like #xs, #lg, etc)
+Most props map to float, int, or a polymorphic variant (like #xs, #lg, etc).

+Please check the examples folder for a simple movie list and a todo app.

 ---